 Finally, the resources at the end of The Art of Dying Well; A Practical Guide to a Good End of Life are reason alone to own it.
 Ultimately, you and your clients will benefit long term armed with honest information about planning for an individual’s final days of life.

 Before You Go…

-Keep in touch while gaining fresh ideas to attract affluent investors and increase client loyalty, sign up for my free monthly financial advisor marketing tip.
+Keep in touch while gaining fresh ideas to attract affluent investors and increase client loyalty, follow my blog.